 Signalling and communications

-The signalling and telecommunications system will be provided by a consortium led by Alstom Equipment.
-The total value of the signalling and telecommunications contract is ?29.8m.
+The signalling and telecommunications system is provided by the G3 Power Supply consortium led by Alstom Equipment.
+The total value of the contract was €29.8m ($35.5m).

 The route will begin at El-Malek El Saleh station on Line 1 and end at October-Oasis Highway station.
 It will also pass through Giza station on Line 2.

 The extension of Line 1 to make it more flexible is planned by shifting the northern terminals of Cairo Metro Line 1 from El Marg station to New El Marg station.
-The plans will be finalised in early 2012.